ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Introduction

-\begin{itemize} \item We establish that excessively entangled domain relationships undermine the model’s ability to learn invariant features. \item We propose the ERIS framework, which imposes effective weight-level orthogonality as a mathematical constraint and incorporates energy-based guidance to reliably disentangle domain-specific and label-relevant features. \item A domain-disentangled adversarial training mechanism is designed to mitigate structured perturbations that reflect domain discrepancies during training. \end{itemize}
+The main contributions of this work are threefold: \begin{itemize} \item We demonstrate that excessive entanglement between domain-specific and label-relevant features hinders the model's ability to learn invariant representations. \item We propose the ERIS framework, which imposes effective weight-level orthogonality as a mathematical constraint and incorporates energy-based guidance to reliably disentangle domain-specific and label-relevant features. \item A domain-disentangled adversarial training mechanism is designed to mitigate structured perturbations that reflect domain discrepancies during training. \end{itemize}